leriaetnasta/OpenAI-Question-Answering-API/README.md

 ```

-This request expects a URL that points to the API
+This request expects a URL that points to the API,
-A header that defines the content type as JSON object
+A header that defines the content type as JSON object,
 An authorization header as a Bearer Token
 And the body